Nosy Be: Geography

-Omura's whale

-Recent studies indicate that adjacent waters around the channel between Nosy Be and Madagascar host a habitat for notable number of Omura's whale, and this has allowed researchers to conduct field studies targeting this rare species for the first time.

 Climate

-Nosy Be has a tropical monsoon climate.
+Nosy Be has a tropical savanna climate.
 It is most humid in summer (December, January, February).
 The Tsaratanana massif partially protects the island from the strong north-east winds affecting the region in August or during tropical depressions.
 The wet season lasts from October until the beginning of May, followed by a relatively short dry season that lasts through September.
 As characteristic of its climate however, it still sees moderate amounts of precipitation even during this time.
 Daytime temperatures remain fairly steady throughout the year, hovering around 30 °C (86 °F), while the nights are slightly cooler during the dry season.